How Many Calories Do Squats Burn?

 The squat is one of the most effective exercises for burning calories and building strength at the same time.
 Because squats use large muscle groups, they naturally increase calorie burn, making them a popular choice for fat loss and conditioning workouts.
 Many people ask the same question: how many calories do squats burn, and does weight, intensity, or workout style really matter?

 A squat workout increases overall energy expenditure by engaging the legs, core, and upper body for stability.
-The amount of energy used depends on how long you perform squats, how intense the exercise is, and your body weight.
+The amount of energy used depends on how long you perform squats, how intense the exercise is, and your body mass.

-How Squats Increase Overall Calorie Burn
+How Squats Increase Overall Calorie Burned

-Because squats are a compound exercise, they demand greater overall effort than isolation movements.
-When you perform squats continuously, your heart rate rises, oxygen demand increases, and calorie burn accelerates.
+Because squats are a compound exercise, they demand greater overall effort than isolation movements.When you perform squats continuously, your heart rate rises, oxygen demand increases, and calorie expenditure accelerates.
 This is why squats are often included in full-body workouts and conditioning routines.

 How Body Weight Influences Squat Energy Demand